-Writing a blog post is a creative way to use your writing and knowledge to gain more online visibility, talk to other education administrators, and expand your scope of influence.
+Writing an article is a creative way to use your writing and knowledge to gain more online visibility, talk to other education administrators and expand your scope of influence.
 You can think of content creation as a channel of marketing akin to social media and email.

 Here is how publishing your content online can help you: